HenrikBechmann/react-super-simple-scroller/README.md

 Returning an empty array signals to the scroller that the beginning or end of data (depending on the direction) has been reached.

-Also the scroller assumes the cellPacks are provided in the returned array in the order that they should be presented.
+Also the scroller assumes the cellPacks in the returned array are in the order in which they should be presented.
 The cells are added to the cradle in the order received (see `fetchCells` below for details).

 The ’seed’ call is a request for the single cellPack (but in an array) indicated in the scroller’s seedReferenceID parameter.
 Host-returned ‘forward’ items are added to the tailblock, and ‘backward' items are added to the headblock.